Bachelor of education (primary/elementary) as a second degree

 - six credit hours in psychology

-- nine credit hours from three separate science areas, six credit hours must have a laboratory component.
+- six credit hours from two separate science areas, three credit hours must have a laboratory component.
 Chemistry 1900 may be used to satisfy three credit hours of the laboratory requirement.

-The science areas are: biochemistry, biology, chemistry, earth sciences, environmental science, ocean sciences, physics; or a focus area in science
+The science areas are: biochemistry, biology, chemistry, earth sciences, environmental science, ocean sciences, physics

-- six credit hours in any combination to be chosen from: anthropology, archaeology, economics, folklore, geography, history, linguistics, political science, religious studies or sociology
+- six credit hours in any combination to be chosen from: anthropology, archaeology, economics, folklore, gender studies, geography, history, indigenous studies, linguistics, philosophy, political science, religious studies or sociology